-Technology risk is the risk of potential technology failures and cyber threats that may disrupt business such as failures of information technology systems, applications, platforms or infrastructures including threats or vulnerabilities exposed from external networks or the internet, which would result in financial loss, disruption in financial services or operations, or reputational damage to the Bank.
+Technology risk is the risk of potential technology failures and cyber threats that may disrupt business such as failures of information technology ("IT") systems, applications, platforms or infrastructures including threats or vulnerabilities exposed from external networks or the internet, which would result in financial loss, financial service disruption or operations of the Bank.
+Fairlures or errors in any elements above could also lead to adverse reputational impact to the Group and the Bank.